RotRotAl/Onboarding-Newbies/chapter_06/day_20.md

 2. Visit the Trino UI at [http://localhost:8080](http://localhost:8080)

-3. Locate the query you just executed and explore the query details like:
+3. Locate the query you just executed and explore the query details like(and explain about those):
 - Execution time
-- CPU time
+- CPU time(explain how come is it longer than the excution time)

-✍️ In the answer file, document the join query and **at least 5 query statistics from the web ui**, and explain what each of them means.
+✍️ In the answer file, document the join query and **at least 3 query statistics from the Trino Web UI**, and explain what each of them means.

 ---

 ### 🧠 Reflection Questions

-All answers should be documented in `trino_exercise_answers.md`.
+All answers should be documented in file!

 1. What would happen if the catalog file had a typo?
-2. How does Trino query two completely separate data sources in one query?
+2. How does Trino query two completely separate data sources in one query(technically)?
 3. What happens if you restart only the Hive Metastore?